L&I Claims are Either State Fund or Self-Insured

-- L&I claim administrative management come in two varieties.
-State Fund and Self Insured.
+- L&I claims administrative management comes in two varieties.
+State Fund and Self-Insured.

-- Self Insured claims are managed by the self insurer, or their service company .
-The usual self insured service companies are Broadspire, Crawford & Company, ESIS, Eberle Vivian, Gallagher Bassett, Helmsman, Penser, and Sedgwick CMS.
+- Self-insured claims are managed by the self-insured or their service company.
+The usual self-insured service companies are Broadspire, Crawford & Company, ESIS, Eberle Vivian, Gallagher Bassett, Helmsman, Penser, and Sedgwick CMS.

-- In theory both types of claims, state fund or self-insured, should be handled the same.
-However it doesn’t work that way.
+- In theory, both types of claims, state fund and self-insured, should be handled the same.
+However, it doesn’t work that way.

-Employers with sufficient assets can self insure their L&I claims.
-These self-insured employers manage their L&I claims in house or with the help of a service company.
+Employers with sufficient assets can self-insure their L&I claims.
+These self-insured employers manage their L&I claims in-house or with the help of a service company.
 Employers self-insure to save money.
 One way they save money is by not paying it to injured workers.
-If you have a self-insured claim and a serious injury, you are already at a disadvantage.
+You are already at a disadvantage if you have a self-insured claim and a serious injury.
 Some of the biggest self-insured employers in Western WA are ABM Services, Alaska Airlines, Hanford, Boeing, Washington Hospital Services, Weyerhaeuser, Baugh Construction, King County, Paccar, and Pepsi Cola.

-It is the job of L&I’s self insured section to oversee self insurers and make sure that they are following the law.
+It is the job of L&I’s self-insured section to oversee self-insurers and ensure they follow the law.
 Don’t count on it.
-The L&I Self insured section is too busy to look at most self-insured decisions.
-As a result self insured employers often do unfair things knowing that L&I won’t notice.
-If you get a bad or unfair decision, you need to do something.
-Speak up, protest or appeal.
-If you don’t complain, protest or appeal, then they get away with their unfair claims management.
+The L&I Self-insured section is too busy to look at most self-insured decisions.
+As a result, self-insured employers often do unfair things, knowing that L&I won’t notice.
+If you make a bad or unfair decision, you must do something.
+Speak up, protest, or appeal.
+They get away with their unfair claims management if you don’t complain, protest, or appeal.

 Don’t put up with bad treatment from your claims manager.

-If you don’t like how your self insured employer is handling your claim, you need to take action.
+If you don’t like how your self-insured employer handles your claim, you must take action.
 Become involved, get vocal, do something!
-Don’t let your self insured employer push you around.
-Here some things you can do.
+Don’t let your self-insured employer push you around.
+Here are some things you can do.

 - Protest or Appeal unfavorable orders.
 Do this before it’s too late.
 See Protest and Appeal.

-- Communicate with the L&I Self Insured Section about your self insured employers behavior.
-This is L&I. You also have a claims manager at L&I, in the self insured section.
-It is the job of the L&I self insurance section too oversee self insured employers.
-If you are being unfairly treated by your employer and their claims manager, call the Self Insurance Section at 360-902-6901.
+- Communicate with the L&I Self-Insured Section about your self-insured employer’s behavior.
+This is L&I. You also have a claims manager in the self-insured section.
+The L&I self-insurance section oversees self-insured employers.
+If your employer unfairly treats you and their claims manager, call the Self-Insured Section at 360-902-6901.
 Encourage them to do their job and help you with your claim.

 - L&I Audit.
-If your self insured employer is completely despicable and has repeatedly denied your access to the benefits you deserve then you can also ask for an L&I audit of your employer’s compliance with self insured employer requirements.
+Suppose your self-insured employer is wholly despicable and has repeatedly denied you access to the benefits you deserve.
+In that case, you can also request an L&I audit of its compliance with self-insured employer requirements.

-- Talk with an L&I lawyer.
-If you want someone to help with the legal work, talk to a lawyer.
-We eat self insureds for breakfast.
+- Talk with L&I lawyers.
+Talk to our lawyers if you want someone to help with the legal work.
+We eat self-insureds for breakfast.
 L&I Lawyer.

 Self Insured Employers Must Follow the Law

-They choose to self insure because they wish to save money.
-Some self insurers will try to save money by not paying it to you.
+They choose to self-insure because they wish to save money.
+Some self-insurers will try to save money by not paying you.
 Don’t let them do this to you.
-Stand up for your rights and insist the self insurer treat you fairly.
-If they do not treat you fairly then you may wish to request a penalty.
+Stand up for your rights and insist the self-insurer treat you fairly.
+If they do not treat you fairly, then you may wish to request a penalty.

-Penalty law for refusing to pay or delaying benefits is authorized by RCW 51.48.017.
+RCW 51.48.017 authorizes a penalty law for refusing to pay or delaying benefits.
 This law assesses a penalty of the greater of $1,000 or 25% of the amount due.
-Payment is to the injured worker.
+Payment is made to the injured worker.

 Penalties are for Unreasonable Delay Paying Benefits

-Self-insured employers are required to pay workers compensation benefits on time.
-If your self insured employer delays benefits or refuses to pay benefits as they come due, they can be penalized.
+Self-insured employers are required to pay workers’ compensation benefits on time.
+If your self-insured employer delays or refuses to pay benefits as they come due, they can be penalized.

-The department of Labor and Industries will consider assessing a penalty for unreasonable delay of benefits under the guidelines of WAC 296-15-266.
+The Department of Labor and Industries will consider assessing a penalty for unreasonable benefit delay under the guidelines of WAC 296-15-266.

 It is Difficult to Get L&I to Order a Penalty.

-Unfortunately in their administrative regulations, L&I allows the Self Insured employers to get away with delayed payment if there is any legal or medical doubt that payment is due.
-Said another way, if the self insured gets a bogus IME it is difficult to get a penalty.
+Unfortunately, in their administrative regulations, L&I allows self-insured employers to get away with delayed payment if there is any legal or medical doubt that payment is due.
+Said another way, if the self-insured gets a bogus IME, it is difficult to get a penalty.
 This isn’t right.
 The opinion of the attending doctor should prevail.
-See: Clark County v McManus
+See Clark County v McManus.

 Penalties which can be assessed against Self Insured employers for certain proscribed conduct: